KeenanGray/atl-maproom-sensor-server/README.md

 ### Installing

-To install this script as a service on the machine, place the file "sensor_service.conf" in the `/etc/init` directory.
-The script will now start whenever the machine boots, and will respawn automatically.
-The script can be manually stopped with `stop sensor_server` and started with `start sensor_server`.
+Upon cloning the repository, run `npm install` to install necessary dependencies including `socket.io`.
+Sudo privileges may be necessary to install the packages.

+The npm package `service-systemd` was used to install the server script as a service on the machine.
+The command `sudo service-systemd -a -n sensor_server -c /path/to/repository -A sensor_server.js`.
+Finally, to enable the service to run on machine startup, run the command `systemctl enable sensor_server`.

+After the service has been installed, the service can be stopped, started, and restarted with `system_`

 ## Running the tests